Motor Trade Insurance

-Many motor traders insurance policies only insure you for work purposes, so if you’re using the business car for personal reasons you won’t be insured unless you’ve added ‘domestic use’ to your policy.
+Many traders insurance policies only insure you for work purposes, so if you’re using the business car for personal reasons you won’t be insured unless you’ve added ‘domestic use’ to your policy.

 What else can I get cover for?

 The great thing about trade car insurance is that you can tailor a policy to suit your exact needs.
-Many insurance providers will let you add a range of other policy features to your traders insurance, such as:
+Many trade car insurance providers will let you add a range of other policy features to your policy, such as:

 - Material damage cover – covers stock or equipment you own, for example unsold cars in your showroom.